 - Problems with digestion or bladder control

 If you are experiencing any of the symptoms of nerve damage listed above, it is important to seek medical attention as soon as possible.
 Nerve damage can be a serious condition, and left untreated, it can lead to permanent disability or death.
-Early diagnosis and treatment is key to preventing long term damage and improving the chances of a full recovery.
+Early diagnosis and treatment are key to preventing long-term damage and improving the chances of a full recovery.

 How Do You Know if Your Nerve Injury is Covered Under Workers’ Compensation?